Chapter 5 - L: Live Loads

 Last Revised: 11/04/2014

-The specified live loads are generally expressed either as uniformly distributed area loads or point loads applied over small areas.
+The specified live loads are generally expressed either as uniformly distributed area loads or as "point loads" applied over small areas.

 Other occupancies or structural elements are to be subjected to point loads of various types.
 Such loads include the loads to be applied to handrails, guardrails, fixed ladders and other such items.

-While ASCE 7-05 is pretty comprehensive in specifying common live loads, there is always the possibility that some load has not be covered by the specification.
-ASCE 7-05 section 4.5 allows the designer the option to determine live loads that are not specifically addressed using a method that is acceptable to the local building enforcement authority.
+While ASCE 7-10 is pretty comprehensive in specifying common live loads, there is always the possibility that some load has not be covered by the Standard.
+ASCE 7-10 section 4.2 allows the designer the option to determine live loads that are not specifically addressed using a method that is acceptable to the local building enforcement authority.
 This leaves lots of room for personal interpretation by both the designer and the code authority.
 When such conditions arise, some rational method that can be justified to other design professionals should be used to determine the live load.

 It is the nature of live load that it can be everywhere present or it can be distributed over only a portion of the structure.
 As it is the requirement that the structure be able to support any possible loading condition, care must be taken to ensure that all critical load distributions are considered.
 The use of influence lines is extremely useful in determining where and how live loads are to be arranged so as to cause maximum effect throughout the structure.

 The probability of simultaneous full live load being applied to structural elements that support large area, in many occupancies is very low.
-ASCE 7-05 recognizes this and allows for a reduction in design live load that is based on the size of area supported.
+ASCE 7-10 sections 4.7 and 4.8 recognizes this and allows for a reduction in design live load that is based on the size of area supported.
 A distinction is made between normal floor surfaces and roof surfaces since the nature of the live loads for floors and roofs are different.